apsdsm/datahelpers/README.md

 In this sheet, the `#author`, `#email` and `#date_modified` fields will be ignored.
 The `$starName` will technically also be ignored, but one day it will be passed as a variable.

-The row starting with `[Planet Name]` will be treated as title data and ignored.
+The row starting with `[Planet Name]` will be the names of the fields that are referenced by the Importer and the Validator

 Everything below that will be treated as parsable data that can be imported.